 – Research and Development minimum required investment will increase from €350 thousand to €500 thousand

-Along with the same law, there was also a change in the non habitual residence (NHR) tax program, stating that pension income of foreign pensioners would be subject to taxation.
+Along with the same law, there was also a change in the non-habitual residence (NHR) tax program, stating that the pension income of foreign pensioners would be subject to taxation.

 Why the Sudden Changes?